shakes76/PatternFlow/recognition/ISIC Data Set With UNet/README.md

 If your environment is setup and the paths you have provided for the images are correct, then your model should start training at this point.
 Before spending time training your model, it is important to check that your datasets are working as expected by displaying some images.
 You may also wish to play around with some variables, such as the number of epochs and the batch sizes depending on your time limit and computational power.

-## Results
-Below is an outline of how I used the `driver_script.py` to import the ISIC data, train the U-Net model, and segment the data using this model, alongside some results and images.

-### Checking the Images
+## Checking the Images
 When I ran the driver script, the first thing wanted to do was output some example images and masks from the training dataset to check that this process was working well.
+I split the data into training, validating and testing sets with as a 50-20-20 split (leaving out 10%).
 Below are a few of these example images.
 Note that I have converted the images into black and white, which makes segmenting the images far simpler.

 <p align="center">
   <img src="https://github.com/maxhornigold/PatternFlow/blob/topic-recognition/recognition/ISIC%20Data%20Set%20With%20UNet/Images/Example%20Images/Figure%202020-11-03%20162140%20(0).png">